greenelab/deep-review/manuscript.md

 #### *De novo* drug design

-*De novo* drug design attempts to model the typical design-synthesize-test cycle of drug discovery [@doi:10.1002/wcms.49; @doi:10.1021/acs.jmedchem.5b01849].
+*De novo* drug design attempts to model the typical design-synthesize-test cycle of drug discovery *in silico* [@doi:10.1002/wcms.49; @doi:10.1021/acs.jmedchem.5b01849].
 It explores an estimated 10<sup>60</sup> synthesizable organic molecules with drug-like properties without explicit enumeration [@doi:10.1002/wcms.1104].
-To test or score structures, algorithms like those discussed earlier are used.
+To score molecules after generation or during optimization, physics-based simulation could be used [@tag:Sumita2018], but machine learning models based on techniques discussed earlier may be preferable [@tag:Gomezb2016_automatic], as they are much more computationally expedient.
+Computational efficiency is particularly important during optimization as the "scoring function" may need to be called thousands of times.

 To "design" and "synthesize", traditional *de novo* design software relied on classical optimizers such as genetic algorithms.
-Unfortunately, this often leads to overfit, "weird" molecules, which are difficult to synthesize in the lab.
-Current programs have settled on rule-based virtual chemical reactions to generate molecular structures [@doi:10.1021/acs.jmedchem.5b01849].
+These algorithms use a list of hard-coded rules to perform virtual chemical reactions on molecular structures during each iteration, leading to physically stable and synthesizable molecules [@doi:10.1021/acs.jmedchem.5b01849].
-Deep learning models that generate realistic, synthesizable molecules have been proposed as an alternative.
+Deep learning models have been proposed as an alternative.
-In contrast to the classical, symbolic approaches, generative models learned from data would not depend on laboriously encoded expert knowledge.
+In contrast to the classical approaches, in theory generative models learned from big data would not require laboriously encoded expert knowledge to generate realistic, synthesizable molecules.

-The challenge of generating molecules has parallels to the generation of syntactically and semantically correct text [@arxiv:1308.0850].
+In the past few years, a large number of techniques for the generative modeling and optimization of molecules with deep learning have been explored, including RNNs, VAEs, GANs, and reinforcement learning---for a review see Elton et al. [@tag:Elton_molecular_design_review] or Vamathevan et al. [@tag:Vamathevan2019].

-As deep learning models that directly output (molecular) graphs remain under-explored, generative neural networks for drug design typically represent chemicals with the simplified molecular-input line-entry system (SMILES), a standard string-based representation with characters that represent atoms, bonds, and rings [@tag:Segler2017_drug_design].
+Building off the large amount of work that has already gone into text generation [@arxiv:1308.0850], many generative neural networks for drug design initially represented chemicals with the simplified molecular-input line-entry system (SMILES), a standard string-based representation with characters that represent atoms, bonds, and rings [@tag:Segler2017_drug_design].

-This allows treating molecules as sequences and leveraging recent progress in recurrent neural networks.
-Gómez-Bombarelli et al. designed a SMILES-to-SMILES autoencoder to learn a continuous latent feature space for chemicals [@tag:Gomezb2016_automatic].
+The first successful demonstration of a deep learning based approach for molecular optimization occurred in 2016 with the development of a SMILES-to-SMILES autoencoder capable of learning a continuous latent feature space for molecules [@tag:Gomezb2016_automatic].
-In this learned continuous space it was possible to interpolate between continuous representations of chemicals in a manner that is not possible with discrete
-(e.g. bit vector or string) features or in symbolic, molecular graph space.
+In this learned continuous space it is possible to interpolate between molecular structures in a manner that is not possible with discrete (e.g. bit vector or string) features or in symbolic, molecular graph space.
-Even more interesting is the prospect of performing gradient-based or Bayesian optimization of molecules within this latent space.
+Even more interesting is that one can perform gradient-based or Bayesian optimization of molecules within this latent space.
 The strategy of constructing simple, continuous features before applying supervised learning techniques is reminiscent of autoencoders trained on high-dimensional EHR data [@tag:BeaulieuJones2016_ehr_encode].
 A drawback of the SMILES-to-SMILES autoencoder is that not all SMILES strings produced by the autoencoder's decoder correspond to valid chemical structures.
-Recently, the Grammar Variational Autoencoder, which takes the SMILES grammar into account and is guaranteed to produce syntactically valid SMILES, has been proposed to alleviate this issue [@arxiv:1703.01925].
+The Grammar Variational Autoencoder, which takes the SMILES grammar into account and is guaranteed to produce syntactically valid SMILES, helps alleviate this issue to some extent [@arxiv:1703.01925].

 Another approach to *de novo* design is to train character-based RNNs on large collections of molecules, for example, ChEMBL [@doi:10.1093/nar/gkr777], to first obtain a generic generative model for drug-like compounds [@tag:Segler2017_drug_design].
 These generative models successfully learn the grammar of compound representations, with 94% [@tag:Olivecrona2017_drug_design] or nearly 98% [@tag:Segler2017_drug_design] of generated SMILES corresponding to valid molecular structures.
 The initial RNN is then fine-tuned to generate molecules that are likely to be active against a specific target by either continuing training on a small set of positive examples [@tag:Segler2017_drug_design] or adopting reinforcement learning strategies [@tag:Olivecrona2017_drug_design; @arxiv:1611.02796].
 Both the fine-tuning and reinforcement learning approaches can rediscover known, held-out active molecules.

-The great flexibility of neural networks, and progress in generative models offers many opportunities for deep architectures in *de novo* design (e.g. the adaptation of GANs for molecules).
+Reinforcement learning approaches where operations are performed directly on the molecular graph bypass the need to learn the details of SMILES syntax, allowing the model to focus purely on chemistry.
+Additionally, they seem to require less training data and generate more valid molecules since they are constrained by design only to graph operations which satisfy chemical valiance rules [@tag:Elton_molecular_design_review].
+A reinforcement learning agent developed by Zhou et al. [@doi:10.1038/s41598-019-47148-x] demonstrated superior molecular optimization performance on optimizing the quantitative estimate of drug-likeness (QED) metric and the "penalized logP" metric (logP minus the synthetic accessibility) when compared with other deep learning based approaches such as the Junction Tree VAE [@arxiv:1802.04364], Objective-Reinforced Generative Adversarial Network [@arxiv:1705.10843], and Graph Convolutional Policy Network [@arxiv:1806.02473].
+As another example, Zhavoronkov et al. used generative tensorial reinforcement learning to discover inhibitors of discoidin domain receptor 1 (DDR1) [@tag:Zhavoronkov2019_drugs].
+In contrast to most previous work, six lead candidates discovered using their approach were synthesized and tested in the lab, with 4/6 achieving some degree of binding to DDR1.
+One of the molecules was chosen for further testing and showed promising results in a cancer cell line and mouse model [@tag:Zhavoronkov2019_drugs].

+In concluding this section, we want to highlight two areas where work is still needed before AI can bring added value to the existing drug discovery process---novelty and synthesizability.
+The work of Zhavoronkov et al. is arguably an important milestone and received much fanfare in the popular press, but Walters and Murko have presented a more sober assessment, noting that the generated molecule they choose to test in the lab is very similar to an existing drug that was present in their training data [@doi:10.1038/s41587-020-0418-2].
+Small variations of existing molecules are likely not to be much better and may not be patentable.
+One way to tackle this problem is to add novelty and diversity metrics to the reward function of reinforcement learning based algorithms.
+Novelty should also be taken into account when comparing different models---and thus is included in the proposed GuacaMol benchmark (2019) for accessing generative molecules for molecular design [@doi:10.1021/acs.jcim.8b00839].
+The other area which has been pointed to as a key limitation of current approaches is synthesizability [@doi:10.1021/acs.jcim.0c00174; @doi:10.1021/acsmedchemlett.0c00088].
+Current heuristics of synthesizability, such as the synthetic accessibility score, are based on a relatively limited domain of chemical data and are too restrictive, so better models of synthesizability should help in this area [@doi:10.1021/acs.jcim.0c00174].

+As noted before, genetic algorithms use hard-coded rules based on possible chemical reactions to generate molecular structures and therefore may have less trouble generating synthesizable molecules [@doi:10.1021/acs.jmedchem.5b01849].
+We note in passing that Jensen (2018) [@doi:10.1039/C8SC05372C] and Yoshikawa et al. (2019) [@doi:10.1246/cl.180665] have both demonstrated genetic algorithms that are competitive with deep learning approaches.
+Progress on overcoming both of these shortcomings is proceeding on many fronts, and we believe the future of deep learning for molecular design is quite bright.

 ## Discussion